Artwork

 Chapter 4 – Is it just me?

-This is the lonely question I carried—trying to decide whether I was different, defective, or simply weird.
+This is the question I carried at age fifteen—trying to decide whether I was different, defective, or simply weird.
 All I wanted was to understand why my reality was so confusing.

 Chapter 5 – Apparently, I’m Evil

-This is where judgment of my reality stopped being abstract.
-It found words, and I had to learn how to live with shame I didn’t yet understand.
+This is the chapter where judgment stops being abstract and begins to settle over my reality like weather.
+Fear is no longer just social discomfort; it starts to feel sanctioned and absolute.
+Judgment had found words, and I had to learn how to live with a shame I did not yet understand.

 Chapter 6 – Hiding from Myself